bornostojak/pyresong/README.md

 # PyreSong

-A PyreSong Radio Automation Software Python Support Package
+PyreSong is a Radio Automation Software Python Support Package